ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/ci.md

 - **travis-ci/littlefs** - Test littlefs without embedded hardware.
 - **travis-ci/tools-py2.7** - Run Python tools tests with Python 2.7.
 - **travis-ci/psa-autogen** - Runs PSA SPM code generator.
+   - Asserts that all PSA manifests in the tree are in correct form.
+   - Asserts that there are no chnages needed to be made.

 ### Jenkins

 We use [Jenkins](https://jenkins.io/) as an internal testing and checking environment.
 We execute tests that have special requirements for the execution enviroment in our internal Jenkins.
 In most cases, we publish test logs.